CARA-ch/emed-service-guide/docs/transactions/iti45.md

 !!!warning

     Please note that even though the PMP-PIDs are added and stored as well in CARA's MPI, clients are encouraged to query the eMedication PIX service to query for (or confirm) the PMP-PID.
-This is because CARA's MPI might contain PMP-PIDs for patients that are no longer enrolled in the eMedication service and while the eMedicaiton PIX service will no longer recognized such patient ids, CARA's PIX service will continue to return those.
+This is because CARA's MPI might contain PMP-PIDs for patients that are no longer enrolled in the eMedication service and while the eMedicaiton PIX service will no longer recognize such patient ids, CARA's PIX service will continue to return those.

 !!!warning